ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

     def getPreferences(self):
         return self.preferences
 {% endhighlight %}
 Next, we can make classes for men and women that inherit from `Person`.
 Men will have the `getRejected` function, and an additional list `remaining_preferences` to track the women that haven't rejected them.
-Although the list of their preferences is shortened as nights pass, we need their original preferences so that we can check for cheating at the end.
-We can also change their preferences with `setRemainingPreferences`.
+Although the list of their preferences is shortened as nights pass, we will need their original preferences after the algorithm terminates so we can check for stability.
+We can also change their preferences with `setRemainingPreferences` - letting us represent men with non-random preferences.
 {% highlight python %}
 class Man(Person):
     def __init__(self, identity, n):